 Yeah, like I just did with my other show.
-I have another podcast called The Optimized Geek.
+I have another podcast called Get Yourself Optimized.
 By the way, all your listeners really should subscribe to that one too.
 It’s an awesome show!
 I had an episode with Elissa Harris, and one of the topics we covered was impostor syndrome.
 The audio discussion that we had like there is also comparative success syndrome, which I had no idea about, I incorporated that into a Huffington Post article because I blog for The Huffington Post, and that’s a great article that came about because of the audio conversation that we had on that podcast episode.

 Yeah, absolutely!
 I really enjoy podcasting so even though I consider myself a writer first right now-no, I’m still in a lot of writing, but I love the idea of creating a structure and creating valuable topics and presentation.
 Here’s something you might find surprising: Back in 2005, right before I had the idea for Copyblogger, I considered starting a podcast instead.
 How monumentally bad an idea would that have been?
 There is such a thing as being “too early in a doctor-“

 Because it took, at least, five or six years before you should have even thought about that.

 Well, I actually started podcasting in 2007, and it didn’t really get much traction for me.
 I did it in conjunction with my previous agency, Netconcepts, and then I stopped because it wasn’t really getting traction.
 I’m glad that I revisited it and decided to jump on the bandwagon last year.